Corpus Prevalence of Multiple-Choice Question Options: Methodology

 \section{Methodology}

-To tackle the outlined research questions, it is necessary to have an appropriate method of determining the availability of the MCQ options.
-To this end, we use a multi-step retrieval-based approach, described in Section~\ref{sec:determining_option_availability}.
-Furthermore, the human-curated question sets and the altered versions containing LLM-generated distractors are detailed in Sections~\ref{sec:distractors_generation_method} and ~\ref{sec:manually_created_question_sets}, respectively.
+To tackle the outlined research questions, it is necessary to have an appropriate method of determining the relative corpus prevalence of the MCQ options (\textbf{RQ1}).
+To this end, we use a multi-step retrieval-based approach, described in Section~\ref{sec:determining_option_corpus_prevalence}.
+Furthermore, the human-created question sets and the altered versions containing LLM-generated distractors are detailed in Sections~\ref{sec:distractors_generation_method} and ~\ref{sec:manually_created_question_sets}, respectively (\textbf{RQ2}).
+Lastly, Section ~\ref{sec:behavioural_experiment} details the experimental setup used to assess whether relative corpus prevalence proxies how recognisable concepts are to humans (\textbf{RQ3}).